ErichBSchulz/policytest/README.md

 1. Forget number tracking in numbered lists.
 Simply start each numbered item with `1.`, and indent four spaces for each level of indendation.
 1. Avoid "reordering" without considering the massive burden you are placing on the many, many people that will need to look at things.
 1. Markdown is a very simple way to format documents, but just be aware that some of powerful features may end up tripping us.
+1. Be consistent with whitespace and tabs.
+It's a little thing but it helps tracking changes much easier.

 ### Notes on importing docs into markdown